Automattic/gutenberg-desktop/README.md

 # Packaging for distribution

-- `yarn build` - make sure we have the latest code
+- `yarn build-editor` - make sure we have the latest code
 - `yarn pack` - generates package files, but doesn't bundle them.
 Useful for testing.
 - `yarn dist` - builds full package bundles